 The desk had a super dark stain and had this terribly thick waxy sealant on it, so the sanding job was a nightmare, but I got through it.
 I had to get a circular sander, but it made the project move along much faster.

 After sanding, I used my spray gun (The Critter) and painted on a gorgeous bright white oil based paint from Rustoleum.
 It took what felt like millions, but was actually only 3 coats to make it look as glossy and smooth as I wanted.
 I used a 220 grit sanding block in between coats to make sure I got it as smooth as possible; the circular sander can be pretty rough on furniture and softer woods.
 I decided to use the old hardware because I thought it was still pretty cute, I just sprayed it with a brass spray paint and I like the end look.
 If you know anything about oil paint, it’s that it takes a reeeeeeally long time to dry!
 So this project took forever, but I am so happy with it, I think I may keep the desk to put in our guest bedroom.
+If you have back, hip, neck or shoulder issues, a body pillow amazon can help you find pressure relief by offering extra support.
+Body pillows can also help you fall asleep faster by easily helping you find that perfect sleep position.

 I don’t know about you, but I have been hearing raves and praises about Annie Sloan Chalk Paint quite frequently, so I was over the moon when a girlfriend of mine commissioned me for a “Shabby Chic Distressed Trunk.”
 From what I have heard, this chalk paint would be just the right way to create the exact look she was going for.